william-dawson/NTPoly-SPEC/ReadMe.md

 Hotelling's method.
 The following input parameters should be passed:

 > --input followed by the name of the input matrix file.
-> --reference followed by the name of the reference result file.
 > --process_rows the process cube dimension in the row direction.
 > --process_columns the process cube dimension in the column direction.
 > --process_slices the process cube dimension in the slice direction.
 > --threshold for flushing small values to zero.
 > --converge for detecting convergence.
+> --loop_times how many times to convert the inverse.

 Note that the product of the process rows, columns, and slices must equal the total number of processes.
 Slices should be kept low, and only increased